-SCHOOL OPERATIONS

-Home Visits
+SCHOOL OPERATIONS Home Visits

 Home visits have proven to be valuable and rewarding experiences in setting the tone for a successful school year.
 These visits are beneficial to the family because the opportunity is provided to meet the directress and share information on a one-to-one basis.
-Home visits are also beneficial for the student.
-Often the student is proud to show their new directress their room, play area, a favored stuffed animal, an endeared pet or an outside garden.
-The opportunity to become acquainted with the family in a more comfortable setting allows the Director/Directress insight to the developmental milestones of the individual student.
+This opportunity to become acquainted with the family in a more comfortable setting allows the Director/Directress insight to the developmental milestones of the individual student.

 Home visits are devoted to only newly enrolled students and are conducted at the discretion of the Montessori Director/Directress, in the days just before the start of the school year.
-The visit should take only thirty-forty minutes.
-A note to the parent will precede the visit explaining the purpose of the home visit.
+The visit should take only twenty to thirty minutes.
+A note to the parent will precede the visit explaining the purpose of the home visit